 Based in New York, David advises clients on the development of corporate, business-unit, and functional strategies, as well as on future operating models, organizational redesign, capability-building programs, and pre- and postmerger integration efforts.
 Recently, David helped an insurer prepare to compete on a regional health exchange by designing and implementing a new high-performance provider network, while testing new products against competitor offerings in an exchange simulation.
 The network and set of exchange products will allow this insurer to hit price points that are 15 to 25 percent lower than its current offerings, positioning it to gain significant share.

 David serves on the advisory boards of the New York Metropolitan Opera and Castlight Health, a provider of healthcare cost-transparency solutions.
 In 2009, he was a David Rockefeller Fellow with the Partnership for New York City.
-David also enjoys travel, reading, art, fashion, skiing, cycling, and fine food and wine.
+David also enjoys travel, reading, art, fashion, skiing, cycling, fine food, and wine.

-“Accounting for the cost of US health care: Pre-reform trends and the impact of the recession,” McKinsey Center for US Health Reform, December 2011
+“Accounting for the cost of US health care: Pre-reform trends and the impact of the recession,” McKinsey & Company, December 2011

 |Booz & Company